rylanharper/nitrogen/README.md

 This template uses metafields to make working with custom data in Shopify easier.
 To enable product metafields, navigate to `Settings` → `Custom Data` → `Products` and add the following product metafield definitions:

-1. `filter_color`: `Metaobject` list metafield that connects to the `color_swatch` metaobject.
+1. `filter_color`: `Metaobject` list metafield that references the `color_swatch` metaobject.
 This ensures general color names, hexcodes, or images can be associated with a product for filtering on collection pages.
-2. `matching_colors`: `Product` list metafield that connects to products that have colors.
-This metafield provides full access to the referenced products' data, which is ideal for checking availability, option names/values, media, and more.
+2. `matching_colors`: `Product` list metafield that connects to products with matching colors.
+This metafield provides full access to the referenced product's data, which is ideal for checking availability, media, and more.
 3. `details`: `Rich Text` metafield for displaying additional product details, such as specifications, materials, or care instructions.
-Perfect for enhancing product descriptions with structured content.
 4. `shipping`: `Rich Text` metafield for sharing shipping-specific information, like delivery timelines, restrictions, or return policies.

 Once created, these metafields will be accessible on each product page.